 - 1. Unlock the door from the inside and open the door from the outside.

-- Move the lever downward to unlock.
+- 2. Move the lever down to unlock.

 - 3. Do the same for the other rear door.

-The rear door locks will now work normally.
+The rear door locks can now be locked and unlocked normally.